j19sch/j19sch.github.io/posts/2025/20251121-testing-as-three-stages-of-enquiry.md

 => footnote This is something I covered 10 years ago in ["The test case - an epistemological deconstruction".](link://slug/the-test-case-an-epistemological-deconstruction).
 There I warned against separating strategy, tactics and operations in testing too far apart.
 Those three levels are not dissimilar from abduction - deduction - induction.
 And I warned against how test cases break up the OODA-loop in testing.
 Even worse, it's often not a loop at all when using test cases.
 (OODA stands for Observe - Orient - Decide - Act, it's a model created by John Boyd.)

 To re-iterate, when using test cases based on requirements, there is no abduction.
 There is no surprising fact leading to the need for a hypothesis.
 We're not trying to understand the universe after it's been created.
 We have the universe and we have the blueprints.
 All that's left is verifying that the universe matches the blueprints, i.e. deduction and induction.
-Any surprising fact we discover, is a bug.
-Something that does not meet requirements. (more on this later)
+Anything we discover where they don't match, is a bug.
+A failure to meet requirements. (more on this later)

 Abduction only happens when you engage in exploratory testing.
 You explore the application.
 Something surprises you.
 So you form a hypothesis and explore further based on that hypothesis.
-It only happens when - as Maaret says - you use the application as your external imagination.
+It only happens when - as [Maaret Pyhäjärvi](https://maaretp.com/) says - you use the application as your external imagination.

+---

+Now what if you identify a missing requirement?
+I'd say that that is abduction.
+You identified an additional thing about the behavior.
+It's not testing, though, as I argued in my post [*"The difference between a test case and a requirement is the moment of discovery"*](the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery), it's requirements engineering.

+???
+We can also see how the similarity with the three stages of inquire breaks down here.
+Inquiry starts from observing some behavior in the world.
+Requirements engineering is specifying how something should behave.
+So for the similarity to work, to be at least informative, abduction is more "are we discovering something new - even if it's only tentatively?" versus "are we encountering a surprising fact?"

 ---